DLC-17/Database-Final/README.md

 # Database-Final
 The final for my Database Programming class analyzing the information stored within the Lahman's Baseball database.
-The Project was made using Sql, MySQL Wrokbench and Tableau.
-Utilizing My SQL workbench in I exported the data as excel sheets and used Tableau to create visual representations of the data to present to my teacher on the statistcs regarding teams competing from 2000-2003 with a focus centralized on one paticular team, the Chicago Cubs.
+The Project was made using SQL, MySQL Workbench and Tableau.
+Utilizing My SQL workbench in I exported the data as excel sheets and used Tableau to create visual representations of the data to present to my teacher on the statistics regarding teams competing from 2000-2003 with a focus centralized on one particular team, the Chicago Cubs.